UK flood impacts from new local 2.2km climate projections

 Investigators

-• Lizzie Kendon, Faculty of Science/Met Office
+• Lizzie Kendon, Faculty of Science and Engineering/Met Office

 • Dann Mitchell, Geographical Sciences